 I mentioned we watched several Las Posadas videos.
 That’s because none of them were super great, and it was a lot of home video type feel.
 However this particular one gave a great feel for the songs and back and forth you would hear between the people acting out Las Posadas.
 Bonus points it’s in English for those of us Gringos who don’t speak good Spanish.

-Find more Christmas Around the World ideas over at iHomeschool Network.
+Find more Christmas Around the World ideas over at iHomeschool Network or Check out Ultimate Christmas Planning Post.